Franklin High School

 Federal and State programs provide over 46 billion dollars in student aid.
 Private companies, community organizations, civic groups, foundations, and religious organizations provide an additional 3 billion dollars in scholarships.

-Finding a Scholarships
+Finding Scholarships

-A scholarship database can be found in Naviance (all SPS 6th-12th grade students have 24/7 access to Naviance)as well as some of the following resources.
+A scholarship database can be found in Naviance (all SPS 6th-12th grade students have 24/7 access to Naviance) as well as some of the following resources.
 You should never pay for access to scholarships you find online.

 Share a Scholarship

+Are you aware of and/or sponsoring scholarships that are not in our Naviance list?
 Fill out the form below to add your scholarship to Naviance for all SPS students to access.